ibm-cloud-docs/monitoring/api/alerting-api.md

 res = sdclient.create_alert(
     name=<ALERT_NAME>,
     description=<ALERT_DESCRIPTION>,
-    # Number from 0 to 7 where 0 means 'emergency' and 7 is 'debug'
     severity=<SEVERITY>,
-    # The alert will fire if the condition is met for at least number of consecutive seconds
     for_atleast_s=<FOR_ATLEAST_S>,
-    # The alert condition
     condition=<CONDITION>,
     # For example, segmenting a CPU alert by ['host.mac', 'proc.name'] we want to check this metric for every process on every machine
     segmentby=<SEGMENTBY>,
-    # Optional Default value `ANY`
     segment_condition=<SEGMENT_CONDITION>,
-    # Filter.
-We want to receive a notification only if the name of the process meets the condition
     user_filter=<USER_FILTER>,
-    # Type of notification you want this alert to generate, Mention Notification channel ID's
     notify=<NOTIFICATION_CHANNEL_IDS>,
-    # If the alert will be enabled when created.
-True by default
     enabled=<ENABLED>,
-    # Custom properties to associate with the alert
     annotations=<ANNOTATIONS>,
-    # Use an Alert object instead of specifying the individual parameters
     alert_obj=<ALERT_OBJ>
 )